Valdes-Tresanco-MS/AMDock/README.md

 -execute `./install.sh` and follow instructions

-Before installation, verify that you have PyMol, PyQt4, OpenBabel (python binding [PyBabel]) and numpy as python modules, if not, execute<br>
+Before installation, verify that you have PyMol, PyQt4 and numpy as python modules, if not, execute<br>
-  `sudo apt install pymol python-qt4 openbabel python-openbabel python-numpy`
+  `sudo apt install pymol python-qt4 python-numpy`

 Before using the program, check that pymol has the AMDock plugin in taskbar.<br>
 If it does not appear please follow the instructions:<br>